 Do you need an eSIM for Brussels?

-Brussels is a highly sought-after destination: "what to see in Brussels" gets around 9,900 monthly searches in Spain, reflecting its popularity as a weekend getaway.
-With so much to visit in a short time, you'll be constantly using Google Maps, public transport, and looking for places to eat.
-An eSIM gives you abundant data without touching your line's roaming, which is convenient when you want to keep your number active for bank SMS or calls.
-If you're unsure which route to take, compare them in our guide on eSIM vs. roaming.
+Brussels is a popular destination for a weekend getaway: "what to see in Brussels" gets around 9,900 searches per month in Spain, indicating how many people organize a short and intense trip to the European capital.
+With so much to visit in a short time, you'll be constantly using Google Maps, public transport (STIB/MIVB), and looking for places to eat.
+An eSIM gives you abundant data without touching your line's roaming, which is convenient if you want to keep your number active.
+If you're unsure between the two, compare them thoroughly in our guide on eSIM vs. roaming.

 Landing with internet already working changes the start of your trip.
-Brussels Airport (in Zaventem) receives a lot of traffic: "Brussels airport" gets about 4,400 monthly searches in Spain, many of which are looking for how to get to the city center and connect as soon as they arrive.
+Brussels Airport (Zaventem) handles a lot of traffic: "Brussels airport" gets about 4,400 monthly searches in Spain, and a good portion of those searches are precisely how to get to the city center and connect as soon as you leave the terminal.

 Coverage and operators in Belgium

-Belgium is a small, densely urbanized country with excellent 4G/5G coverage almost everywhere.
-The main operators, Proximus, Orange Belgium, and Base/Telenet, offer very good networks, and the eSIM connects to the one with the best signal at any given moment.
+Belgium is a small and densely urbanized country, with excellent 4G/5G coverage almost everywhere.
+The main operators, Proximus, Orange Belgium, and Base/Telenet, maintain very solid networks, and the eSIM automatically connects to the one with the best signal at any given moment, without you having to choose anything.

 | Destination | Distance | Coverage |